Sore Throat In Detail

 Other children and teenagers

 If your child with a sore throat is not Māori or Pacific, they have a low risk of developing rheumatic fever.
 Sore throats are usually viral.
-Most children with a sore throat do not need any tests but your child may have a throat swab to rule out a strep throat.
+Most children with a sore throat do not need any tests.

 You should see a doctor urgently if your child has: